lorenzo-rovigatti/comp_bio_notes/folding.md

 The $E$-value is the single most important parameter to rate the quality of the alignments reported by BLAST.
 For instance, if $E = 10$ for a particular alignment with score $S$, it means that there are $10$ alignments with score $\geq S$ that can happen by chance between any query sequence and the database used for the search.
 Therefore, this particular alignment is most likely not very significant.
 By contrast, values much smaller than $1$ (*e.g* $10^{-3}$ or even smaller) are likely to signal that the sequences are homologous.
 On most webserver, it is possible to filter out all matches that have an $E$-value larger than some threshold.
 For instance, on the [NCBI webserver](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome), the "expect threshold" defaults to $0.05$.

-[^BLAST_wiki]: I took most of this description from [Wikipedia](https://en.wikipedia.org/wiki/BLAST_(biotechnology)#Algorithm), which in my opinion provides one the thorough explanation of the BLAST algorithm
+[^BLAST_wiki]: I took most of this description from [Wikipedia](https://en.wikipedia.org/wiki/BLAST_(biotechnology)#Algorithm), which in my opinion provides one of the thorough explanation of the BLAST algorithm
 [^DNA_BLAST_words]: For DNA words, common parameters are +5/-4 or +2/-3 for matches and mismatches.
 [^BLAST_MN]: It is possible to derive expressions that use effective rather than true sequence lengths, to compensate for edge effects (an alignment that starts near the end of the query or database sequence is likely not to have enough sequence to build an optimal alignment).